 The Shift

-The network moved from a period of limited activity toward greater engagement, coordination, and shared ownership.
+The network moved from a period of declining engagement toward greater participation, coordination, and shared ownership.

-Participants had more opportunities to connect, learn from one another, and contribute to collective efforts supporting the network’s mission.
+Participants had more opportunities to connect, learn from one another, and contribute to collective efforts advancing the network’s mission.

 What Became Possible